Chenée Today

 • granulated sugar - adds just enough sweetness to these scones!

-• lemon zest - we're going to rub the zest into the sugar to release the lemon oil and boost the lemony flavor even more!
+• lemon zest - we're going to rub the zest into the sugar to release the lemon oil and boost the fresh lemon flavor even more!
 Be sure to only zest the yellow outer part of the lemon rind, avoiding the white pith, which can add bitterness.
+And if you want even more lemon, you can spread my lemon curd on these scones!

 • baking powder & baking soda - helps to give these lemon poppyseed scones their lift!